P. Bhanumathi

-P. Bhanumathi Ramakrishna (7 September 1925 – 24 December 2005) was an Indian actress, singer, film producer, director, music composer, and novelist.
-She is regarded as the first female super star of Telugu cinema.
+P. Bhanumathi Ramakrishna (7 September 1925 – 24 December 2005) was an Indian actress, singer, film producer, director, music composer, writer, editor, studio owner and novelist.
+She is regarded as the first female superstar of Telugu cinema.
 She is also considered the first female director of Telugu cinema with her debut directorial Chandirani (1953).
 Bhanumathi appeared in over 100 films predominantly in Telugu and Tamil languages.
+She also acted in few Hindi and Kannada films.
 She was awarded the Padma Bhushan in 2001 for her contribution to the Indian cinema.
-She was honored among "women in cinema" at the 30th International Film Festival of India.
+She was honored among "Women in Cinema" at the 30th International Film Festival of India.

 Early life

 Bhanumathi was born on 7 September 1925 in Doddavaram village of Prakasam district, near Ongole, Andhra Pradesh.
-She is the third child to Bommaraju Saraswatamma, Venkata Subbayya.
+She is the third child to Bommaraju Saraswathamma, Venkata Subbayya - 6000 Niyogi Brahmin.
 She grew up watching her father perform in various stage shows.
-Her father, Venkata Subbayya, was a lover of classical music and trained her in music from an early age.
+Bhanumathi's father, Venkata Subbayya, was a lover of classical music and trained her in music from an early age.

+Though her father wanted her to be a great singer, fate had other plans.
+She became a wildly successful actress and ruled the cinema industry.

 Career

-Bhanumathi entered the film industry in 1939, and acted in over 100 films in Telugu and Tamil.
-She was also called as Ashtavadhani by the film industry people as she was a writer, actor, director, producer, singer, music director, editor and studio owner.
-She also had a good knowledge of astrology and philosophy.
-She is regarded as the first female super star of Telugu cinema.
+Bhanumathi entered the film industry in 1939.
+After marriage, she quit acting and became a homemaker.
+B.N.
+Reddy convinced her to act in swargaseema which was turning point in her life.
+"She also shone as a singer, writer, director, music director, composer, producer, studio owner and editor".
+She is famous for being paid more than the male contemporaries of her time.
+She also sang two songs in English: "When I was just a little girl" in Thodu Needa and "Let me try" from Pathu Maadha Bandham.
+She acted in over 100 films in Telugu, Tamil and Hindi.
+She is regarded as The First Female Super Star of Telugu cinema.
+Bhanumathi was active in the film industry for six decades.